tabidah-usmani/METRO-DATAWAREHOUSE/README.md

 # METRO-DATAWAREHOUSE

 **PREREQUISITES**

 Download MySQL and Eclipse IDE for Java Developers

 **STEPS**

-1. Clone the repository onto your local machine.It will get you a copy project up and running. git clone https://github.com/tabidah-usmani/METRO-DATAWAREHOUSE.git
+1.Clone the repository onto your local machine.It will get you a copy project up and running. git clone https://github.com/tabidah-usmani/METRO-DATAWAREHOUSE.git

 2.Run datasource.sql to create tables.